 Self-referral to the Counselling Service is welcomed and encouraged.

-Please contact the Counselling Service Reception for further information regarding such referrals.
+Please contact the Counselling Service by email for phone for further information regarding such referrals.